Meet the team

 I have a good variety of community work including volunteering with several local groups such as Tenants Association, Parents Council, Gala Committee, Youth work Leader and community development work that involved consultations and creating a development project that converted ½ acre of derelict land into a road safety theme for children.
 Although I love a challenge, I felt there was more to learn about communities which is why I undertook my HNC in Working with Communities, and I am now half way through my BA Honours degree in Community Learning Development.

-I joined the foundation as I believe you must work with communities starting from the grassroots for any valuable change to happen.
-At the Foundation I am able to build solid working relationships with external links and most importantly tease out the skills, knowledge and assets that the communities have already.
+I joined Corra foundation as I believe you must work with communities starting from the grassroots for any valuable change to happen.
+I am able to build solid working relationships with external links and most importantly tease out the skills, knowledge and assets that the communities have already.
 I enjoy working alongside communities, supporting them and helping to create a wealth of resources so they can learn what they really want and need, in order to help them overcome the health inequalities they are facing.

 Laura Mathieson – Community Co-ordinator (East Renfrewshire)